 - Richard Painter’s calm unassuming demeanour belies a seriously talented winemaker.

-- The winery restaurant is a real hidden gem.
+- The winery cellar door is a real hidden gem.